 I have been known to serve this as an alternative to Christmas pudding on Christmas Day for those who do not like Christmas pudding.

-The joys of frozen fruit
+The convenience of frozen fruit

-The blueberries here were frozen months ago when I picked them: you just pop them on the cream, let them defrost and serve.
+The blueberries here were also frozen months ago when I picked them: you just pop them on the cream, let them defrost and serve.
 I often top with raspberries and strawberries from the freezer, too, but had used the last of those up!

 However, if you want more of a taste sensation, serve the pavlovas with fruit still frozen: it’s marvellous!